sanjay-chaturvedi/Applied_Electronics/Delayed_Pulse_Generator/Description.md

 ---
 **Source:** The circuit topologies in this repository are modeled after functional concepts found in book Circuit Design Idea Handbook, Cahners Books, 1975.

-*Note: All schematics and simulation files have been independently recreated from scratch in [Your Software Name].
+*Note: All schematics and simulation files have been independently recreated from scratch in KiCad and LTspice, respectively.
 No original text or graphics from the textbook have been reproduced.*